poypoyan/edhmm/README.md

+**Update (24-05-2024):** As I am unable to maintain this repo, I am planning to archive this.
+If you are reading this, I already **deleted** the pip package `edhsmm`.
+Thank you for your understanding and showing interest with this project!

 **Warning:** I made this repo when I was an undergrad, but was not even part of my undergrad project.
 Correctness of implementation not guaranteed, so use at your own risk.

 # edhsmm